 - Q What are the benefits of watchful waiting for BPH?

-- Q What medications should I avoid if I have an enlarged prostate?
+- Q What lifestyle changes should I make if I have an enlarged prostate?